bartonicek/thesis/litreview.md

 The implementation complexity of interactive animation varies considerably depending on its application.
 While animating data subsets based on a single variable, as in the Gapminder visualization [@rosling2011], presents no greater implementation challenges than previously discussed techniques, computing the grand tour path requires specialized algorithms [see, e.g., @chen2008, for a brief description].
 However, if the data subsets corresponding to each animation frame are pre-computed, the animation itself is generally fairly straightforward to implement.

-#### Representation switching
+#### Representation switching {#representation-switching}

 Another specialized kind of parametric (or semi-parametric) interaction involves changing the representation of the underlying data.
 It is well known that the same data can often be visualized using various sets of visual encodings [@wilkinson2012], with some being more effective for answering specific questions than others.
 Enabling users to switch between these various representations provides greater flexibility for data exploration [@yi2007].
 However, for certain plot types, changing the representation involves more than just altering surface-level visual attributes; it also necessitates recalculating derived statistics.

 A typical example is switching between a barplot and a spineplot, see Figure \@ref(fig:barplot-spineplot1).
 Barplots are effective for comparing absolute quantities.
 Specifically, by encoding categories along the x-axis and continuous quantities along the y-axis (bar height), we can easily compare the quantities across categories.
 Color-coding parts of the bars as segments allows us to visualize a second categorical variable, enabling subgroup comparisons of absolute values.
 However, barplots are less well-suited for comparing the *proportions* represented by these segments, particularly when bar heights vary considerably.

 \begin{figure}
-\includegraphics[width=20.83in]{./figures/barplot-spineplot} \caption{Switching representation can be an effective way to derive new insights from the data.
+\includegraphics[width=1\linewidth,height=1\textheight]{./figures/barplot-spineplot} \caption{Switching representation can be an effective way to derive new insights from the data.
 A barplot (left) represents the same underlying data as a spineplot (right), however, the former is better for comparing absolute counts whereas the latter is better for comparing proportions.
 Note that in the spineplot, it is much easier to see that the proportion of the red cases is the same in categories B and C.}(\#fig:barplot-spineplot1)
 \end{figure}

 Spineplots, on the other hand, present a way of visualizing the same sort of data as a barplot while making it much easier to compare proportions.
 Specifically, in a spineplot, the heights of the bars are all normalized to 1, such that the segments show a proportion of the total, and the original values are instead encoded as the bar width, which is stacked along the x-axis.
 Thus, the fixed height of bars makes it easy to compare the segments proportionally.

-Other examples of switching of representations include switching from a histogram to spinogram (a normalized version of the histogram) and switching between aggregate geometric objects and individual points (e.g. boxplot, parallel coordinate plots).
+Other examples of representation switching include switching from a histogram to spinogram (a normalized version of the histogram) and switching between aggregate and one-to-one geometric objects [e.g. boxplot and pointclouds, parallel coordinate plots and individual points, see @wilhelm2003].

 #### Linked selection {#linked-selection}

 Linked selection, also known as linked brushing, linked highlighting, or linked views, is often considered one of the most versatile and powerful interactive data visualization features [see e.g. @becker1987; @buja1996; @wilhelm2003; @heer2012; @ward2015; @ware2019].
 Fundamentally, it involves creating a figure with multiple "linked" plots.
 The user can then click or click-and-drag over objects in one plot, and the corresponding cases are highlighted across all the other plots, see Figure \@ref(fig:linked-selection).
 This makes it possible to quickly quickly explore trends across different dynamically-generated subsets of the data [@dix1998].
 The ability to quickly materialize alternative views of the data makes this a particularly effective tool for data exploration [@wilhelm2008; @wills2008].

+(ref:henderson)

 \begin{figure}
-\includegraphics[width=20.83in]{./figures/linked-selection} \caption{Linked selection involves highlighting the same cases across all plots.
+\includegraphics[width=1\linewidth,height=1\textheight]{./figures/linked-selection} \caption{Linked selection involves highlighting the same cases across all plots.
 The user can select some objects in one plot, such as points in a scatterplot (top left), and the corresponding cases are higlighted in all the other plots.
-Source of the underlying data is the `mtcars` dataset [@henderson1981].}(\#fig:linked-selection)
+Source of the underlying data is the `mtcars` dataset (ref:henderson).}(\#fig:linked-selection)
 \end{figure}

 Despite the fact that the user experience of linked selection is usually fairly intuitive, there are many subtle considerations that go into implementing the feature [for a good overview, see @wilhelm2008].
 First, there is the issue of how the user makes the selection.
 Typically, clicking selects a single objects and clicking-and-dragging selects multiple objects in a rectangular region (similar to how selecting files and folders works on desktop GUIs of most operating systems).
 In some systems, the users may also drag the selection region around ("brushing"), form a continuous "lasso" selection, select lines in a particular angular range, or points at a particular distance from a centroid [see e.g. @hauser2002; @splechtna2018; @wills2008].
 Further, when one variables is continuous and the other is derived (such as the x- and y-axes in a histogram), the interaction may also be simplified by restricting selection/brushing to the primary axis [@satyanarayan2016].
 Finally, the selections can be combined by various operators such as OR, AND, NOT, and XOR, to form unions, intersections, and other types of logical subsets [@theus2002; @urbanek2003; @wills2000; @wills2008].